Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/skin-and-diffusive-surfaces-subsurface-scattering.md

 Refer to [Diffusion Profile reference](diffusion-profile-reference.md) for more information.

+### Subsurface border attenuation

+HDRP includes support for an approximation of occlusion in Subsurface Scattering (SSS), referred to as **Border Attenuation**.
+When enabled, **Border Attenuation** darkens the Subsurface Scattering effect near the borders of an object.
+A border is defined as an area where the material transitions to another material without Subsurface Scattering or to a material with a different diffusion profile.

+To enable **Border Attenuation**, in the HDRP asset go in the Material Section, under the Subsurface scattering toggle, enable **Support Border Attenuation**.

+#### Use cases

+Border Attenuation is particularly useful when working with diffusion profiles that have a large radius.
+It enhances detail in the light simulation, making it especially beneficial for rendering complex surfaces like eyes, which typically present challenges for Subsurface Scattering.

+#### Performances

+Enabling Border Attenuation incurs a minor performance cost on the GPU.
+This cost scales linearly with the number of samples used in the Subsurface Scattering process.

+#### Border Attenuation Color

+When border attenuation is enabled, a new option is available in the diffusion profile allowing you to specify the color for samples that hit the border.
+This simulates the effect of light being transmitted from one surface to another through Subsurface Scattering.
+It only affects Subsurface Scattering when two materials with different diffusion profiles are adjacent to each other.

 ## Add subsurface scattering to a Material

 To add subsurface scattering to a Material: